-Figure 30 Simplified combined wedge analysis
+Figure 30: Simplified combined wedge analysis

 Energy flow diagrams of 2017 baseline and 2030 goal

-The changes that these emissions-reducing policies and projects would have on the energy usage and infrastructure of Tonga is best viewed through a Sankey energy flow diagram.
+The changes that these emissions-reducing policies and projects would have on the energy use and infrastructure of Tonga is best viewed through a Sankey energy flow diagram.
 Figure 31 illustrates the flow in 2030 if all goals are met.
-It should be noted that these Sankey Diagrams in the TEEMP only cover the electric and ground transportation sectors are only a portion of the energy used, and GHG’s emitted, in Tonga.
+It should be noted that these Sankey diagrams in the TEEMP cover only the electricity and ground transportation sectors, i.e. only a portion of the energy used, and GHGs emitted, in Tonga.
 Therefore, the breakdown of sectoral fuel use does not compare directly, when looking at percentages, to Tonga’s INDC.